 Professional learning for teachers requires first of all discipline.
 It’s a sense to know when to work and when not to work at home.
 I’d recommend to taking at least one day off per week.
 Otherwise, work always surrounds you, and if you don’t set inner limits there’s just no end to organizing files, preparing lessons, optimizing new material, doing research or a skill enhancement.

 Secondly, choose for a distraction.
 A hobby, sports, meeting with friends.
 Whatever it is that helps you disconnect from the challenges at school, keep that doing.
 You might think you don’t have the time for such luxury?
 Well, you can try it out if with a balanced life style your productivity does not increase during the time you’re working.
 It looks simplicistic.
 Even sophisticated.
 However, teachers are at risk to burning out.
-There are lots of articles written on the topic.
-Here and here you are with just two of them.
+There are lots of articles written on the topic, like on causes & prevention of burnout with teachers.

 If it’s impossible for you to make the cut between working hours and free time, maybe you’d like to consider a switch to entirely working from home and setting your own schedule.
 Then, this related post on working at home is for you.
 On the contrary, some teachers just quit the job and leave school forever.
 They cannot think about any remote work just because it’s always been too difficult for them to reach a positive work-life balance.
 In this case, a traditional 9/5-job can be the solution if you’re able to disconnect when shutting the company’s door after a long work day.
 There’s simply no easy solution since we’re all individuals with subjective limits, physical or emotional capacity.